CellProfiling/SingleCellProteogenomics/README.md

 The logic for these analyses is contained in the SingleCellProteogenomics folder.

 The input files are contained in the "input" folder.
+This folder is linked to the review responses as a zip file, input.zip.
+Expand this folder within the SingleCellProteogenomics folder.

-Output files are added to a folder "output" during the analysis, and figures are added to a folder "figures."
+The output files are added to a folder "output" during the analysis, and figures are added to a folder "figures."

 An R-script used to analyze skewness and kurtosis (noted in the Methods of the manuscript) is contained in the other_scripts folder.
 The other_scripts/ProteinDisorder.py script utilizes [IUPRED2A](https://iupred2a.elte.hu/) and a [human UniProt](https://www.uniprot.org/proteomes/UP000005640) database.